csswizardry/inuit.css/README.md

 …where `[your-project]` is the name you have chosen for your build.

+## Footprint

+**inuit.css is tiny.** The full framework—_including_ debug mode—once minified
+and gzipped weighs **less than 3.6kB**

-It is important to **compile to a minified file** because inuit.css is packed full of comments and whitespace; so much so that it would be detrimental to your website’s performance to serve the unminified version.
-The current version of inuit.css, once minified and gzipped, weighs in at **just 3kB**.
+It is essential to **compile to a minified file** because inuit.css is packed full of comments and whitespace; so much so that it would be detrimental to your website’s performance to serve the unminified version.

 ## Documentation